pubpub/platform/README.md

 -   `core` holds the primary web application.
 -   `infrastructure` holds the deployment infrastructure for the centrally hosted version of PubPub Platform run by the Knowledge Futures team.
--   `integrations` (deprecated) holds the integrations developed by the PubPub team.
-This will be removed in the near future.
 -   `jobs` holds the job queueing and scheduling service used by `core`.
 -   `packages` holds libraries and npm packages that are shared by `core`, `jobs`, and `infrastructure`.